lbryio/lbry.tech/documents/resources/wallet-server.md

 Now you can start and stop lbrycrd with `sudo service lbrycrdd start` and `sudo service lbrycrdd stop`.

+You can watch the lbrycrd log with `tail -f ~/.lbrycrd/debug.log`

 ## Set Up Docker

 ### Install Docker & Docker Compose